apoc146/PublicWork/upload/README.md

- Robotics
+# Robotics

-This repository contains various projects and implementations related to robotics, covering topics such as network communication, classical control, motion planning, reinforcement learning, and neural network-based approaches.
+This repository contains various projects and implementations related to robotics, covering topics such as classical control, motion planning, reinforcement learning, and neural network-based approaches.

 ## Description